MOBIYASHMI/MedicalManagement/README.md

 3. Features

-User Authentication & Role Management
+**User Authentication & Role Management**
-Separate login for Doctors & Patients
+Users can sign up as Doctors or Patients.
+Login authentication is handled using Spring Security.
+BCrypt password encoding is used for enhanced security.
-Role-based access control
+Role-based access control is enforced to restrict unauthorized access.
-Logout functionality

 **Doctor Features**
 Register & log in